mehulagg/gitlab/doc/ci/quick_start/README.md

 - The structure and order of jobs that the runner should execute.
 - The decisions the runner should make when specific conditions are encountered.

-For example, you may want to run a suite of tests when you check in to any branch except `master`.
-Then, when you check in to `master`, you want to run the same suite, but also publish your application.
+For example, you might want to run a suite of tests when you commit to any branch except `master`.
+When you commit to `master`, you want to run the same suite, but also publish your application.

 All of this is defined in the `.gitlab-ci.yml` file.